Updated: April 23, 2021

 Beach: Kaanapali Beach Park

 With regular surf breaks and long sandy beaches, Maui’s south shore is popular among surfers year round.
 Based in Kihei, Maui Sports Unlimited offers classes for every level, from beginner to advanced.
-Beginner lessons are held on Kalama Beach Park, also known as the Cove, and considered the best beginner beach on the island, while advanced lessons take place on nearby beaches appropriate for the student’s skill level.
-Advanced lessons are great for surfers looking to progress to a different board or onto more challenging waves.
-Already a pro?
-Try the surf safari.
+Beginner lessons are held on Kalama Beach Park, also known as the Cove, and considered the best beginner beach on the island.
+Multi-day lessons are available if you are really looking to take your surfing to the next level.

 Choose this Hawaii surfing school for: Intermediate-advanced surfing

 The youngest of all the Hawaiian islands, the Big Island isn’t really known for its surfing.
 Visitors usually come for volcano hikes, stargazing, and rainforest expeditions since the beaches here can be rugged and treacherous due to lava rocks.
 But wherever you are in Hawaii, surfing is always an option.
 Kona on the west side is best for beginners while Hilo on the east side is reserved for experienced surfers only.

 Kahalu’u Bay Surf & Sea’s group surfing lesson has a low student-to-instructor ratio and can accommodate surfers of all levels, including beginners.
 The lesson starts off at the surf shop with safety tips and surfing basics before moving into the warm, clear blue waters of Kahalu’u Bay.
 They also have private and semi-private options.
 All the gear you’ll need—soft-top longboards, rash guards, and booties—will be provided, so you’ll just need to bring a swimsuit, towel, and sunscreen, and be ready to surf!

 Choose this Hawaiian surfing school for: Highest rated reviews, surf with family and friends